jansir17/nopCommerce-Reg-Order-Automation/README.md

 # nopCommerce-Reg-Order-Automation

-An end-to-end to automation of the pages "Registration" & "PlaceOrder" of the site "nopCommerce" shopping site.
+#An end-to-end to automation of the pages "Registration" & "PlaceOrder" of the site "nopCommerce" shopping site.

-Framework:          Cypress
-Language:           JavaScript
-Reporting Tool:     Mochawesome
-CI/CD:              Jenkins

 install the dependencies
 1. npm init -y